weaversa/cryptol-course/labs/Language/Basics.md

   * ...

 Things to note:
+  * The type of the lowest dimension of every sequence given above is `Bit`.
+It's correct to write `0x2a : [8]Bit`, but the `Bit` part of a sequence is implicit in Cryptol, otherwise we'd be writting the word `Bit` at the end of just about every type.
+So, `Bit` it is often left off when writing the types of sequences.
   * There are no privileged bit widths in Cryptol. `[13]` is just as good a type as `[8]`, `[16]`, `[32]` or `[64]`.
   * There's `0b...` for binary, `0o...` for octal and `0x...` for